Truc1532/LinuxTune/README.txt

 	4. sudo make install
 	The last command is to install the program so you will be able to run the uap program from any directory.
 ---INFO---
-	UAP (universal audio player) is a lightweight open source audio player made for linux.
+	LinuxTune is a lightweight open source audio player made for linux that works both with command line and a GUI together.
 	This version supports mp3, ogg and mp2 files.
-Future releases of the program will support more audio files.